Jefferson River: Recreation

 The Jefferson River is rated as Class I water for recreational purposes from its origin at the Beaverhead and Big Hole rivers to its confluence with the Missouri at Three Forks.
 The river is suitable for floaters and beginning paddlers, except during high water flows in the spring.
 Possible hazards include downed trees, called "sweeps" and diversion dams constructed to channel river water into irrigation ditches.
 Water levels often drop off by mid-summer, making it necessary to drag watercraft over shallow riffles.

 The Jefferson River consists of three distinct sections.

 The upper Jefferson is a much-braided, meandering river and floodplain system that supports productive farm fields, extensive cottonwood groves, rich meadows, and abundant wildlife.
 The river creates diverse habitats as it naturally shifts back and forth across the Jefferson Valley, forming oxbows and swamps of various depth and age.
 Shifting channels and natural flooding facilitates the germination of cottonwood seedlings.
 Individual cottonwood groves are often germinated from a single flood event and tend to be of uniform age.
 The upper Jefferson extends from the confluence of the Big Hole and the Beaverhead rivers approximately 44 miles downstream to the community of Cardwell.

 The middle Jefferson enters a narrow canyon a short distance downstream from Cardwell and is largely contained by the geography for most of the next 15 miles downstream to Sappington Bridge.
 Lacking the ability to flood or meander, this section of the river has few trees, swamps, meadows, and significantly less wildlife than the upper Jefferson.

 The lower Jefferson opens up again into a meandering, braided river from Sappington bridge approximately 24 miles downstream to its confluence with the Madison River.
 Here, the riparian zone again supports an extensive community of swamps, meadows, cottonwood groves, and productive farm lands.

+Jefferson River Canoe Trail

+The Jefferson River Canoe Trail is a non-motorized water trail that follows the course of the Jefferson River in southwest Montana, extending from its origin at the confluence of the Beaverhead and Big Hole rivers near Twin Bridges to its junction with the Madison and Gallatin rivers at Missouri Headwaters State Park near Three Forks.
+The water trail forms a dedicated recreational segment of the Lewis and Clark National Historic Trail, highlighting the route taken by the Lewis and Clark Expedition as they traveled upstream in dugout canoes during the summer of 1805.